TotoB12/TRIC/README.md

 gps.ino reads GPS data using TinyGPS++, and displays the latitude and longitude.
 It also measures distance using the ultrasonic sensor and print it out as well.

-emlid_read_pc.py streams the raw NMEA data from a USB connected REACH module to a Windows console, and parses it to make readable.
+emlid_read_pc.py streams the raw NMEA data from a USB connected REACH module to a Windows terminal, and parses it to make readable.

+arduino_read_pc.py streams the raw ultrasonic data from a USB connected arduino to a Windows terminal.

+get_all.py combines the data from both the Arduino and the Emlid into one stream.

 ## Info
 ### Desk Coordinates: